 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
 This will be discussed with the Council in advance.

-&lt;sup>1 Our fee for the certification of grant claims is based on the indicative scale fee set by the Audit Commission.
+1 Our fee for the certification of grant claims is based on the indicative scale fee set by the PSAA.

 Appendix B UK required communications with those charged with governance